 in 1955 Hall published his first poetry collection, Exiles and Marriages (Viking Press), which was the Academy of American Poet's Lamont Poetry Selection for 1956.
 His other books include The Selected Poems of Donald Hall (Houghton Mifflin Harcourt, 2015); The Painted Bed (Houghton Mifflin Harcourt, 2002); and Without: Poems (Houghton Mifflin Harcourt, 1998), which was published on the third anniversary of his wife and fellow poet Jane Kenyon's death from leukemia and which received the 1999 L. L. Winship/PEN New England Award.
 Other notable collections include The One Day (Mariner Books, 1988), which won the National Book Critics Circle Award, the Los Angeles Times Book Prize, and a Pulitzer Prize nomination andThe Happy Man (Secker & Warburg, 1986), which won the Lenore Marshall Poetry Prize.

-In a review of White Apples and the Taste of Stone: Selected Poems 1946–2006 (Houghton Mifflin Harcourt, 2006), Billy Collins wrote: "Hall has long been placed in the Frostian tradition of the plainspoken rural poet.
+Of Hall's work, Billy Collins writes, "Hall has long been placed in the Frostian tradition of the plainspoken rural poet.
 His reliance on simple, concrete diction and the no-nonsense sequence of the declarative sentence gives his poems steadiness and imbues them with a tone of sincere authority.
 It is a kind of simplicity that succeeds in engaging the reader in the first few lines."

 Besides poetry, Donald Hall has written numerous books of prose, including works about baseball, the sculptor Henry Moore, and the poet Marianne Moore.
 He also wrote children's books, including Ox-Cart Man (Viking Press, 1979), which won the Caldecott Medal; short stories, including Willow Temple: New and Selected Stories (Houghton Mifflin Harcourt, 2003); and plays.
 He has also published several autobiographical works, such as The Best Day The Worst Day: Life with Jane Kenyon (Houghton Mifflin Harcourt, 2005) and Life Work (Beacon Press, 1993), which won the New England Book award for nonfiction.